-For the reasons described below, we believe that the risks of adverse human rights impacts, including working condition violations and modern slavery, for our business operations are low.
+For the reasons described below, we believe that the risk of adverse human rights impacts, including working condition violations and modern slavery, for our business operations is low.

-- We maintain robust human resource, environment, health, and safety (EHS), and compliance functions. - Our employees generally are hired on a regular full-time basis, rather than being temporary, seasonal, or migrant workers. - The contractors we engage directly as part of our operations are generally in highly skilled and professional roles. - To the extent our manufacturing sites may engage workers (e.g., machine operators and technical roles such as engineers and scientific roles) through a recruitment agency, we have arrangements with only a select number of recruitment agencies that are required to satisfy due diligence checks prior to formal engagement and with modern slavery clauses in our standard supplier contracts. - Except for those engaged in a formal apprentice or internship program, everyone working in our operations is 18 years or older. - All of our employees are paid in excess of minimum wage.
+- We maintain robust human resource, environment, health, and safety (EHS), and compliance functions. - Our employees generally are hired on a regular full-time basis, rather than being temporary, seasonal, or migrant workers. - The contractors we engage directly as part of our operations are generally in highly skilled and professional roles. - To the extent our manufacturing sites may engage workers (e.g., machine operators and technical roles such as engineers and scientific roles) through a recruitment agency, we have arrangements with only a select number of recruitment agencies that are required to satisfy due diligence checks prior to formal engagement and with clauses prohibiting modern slavery in our standard supplier and service provider contracts. - Except for those engaged in a formal apprentice or internship program, everyone working in our operations is 18 years or older. - · All of our employees are paid in excess of minimum wage.